 • The Comprehensive Exam questions and the student’s original answer booklet(s) must be filed with the Graduate Administrator.

-• Substitution of committee members or reading lists are allowed only under truly exceptional circumstances, and require sufficient notice from the Thesis Supervisor(s) as well as i) a new set of signed forms and ii) approval by the Graduate Director.
+• Substitution of committee members or reading lists is allowed only under truly exceptional circumstances, and requires sufficient notice from the Thesis Supervisor(s) as well as i) a new set of signed forms and ii) approval by the Graduate Director.